cyhap/beginner_tutorials/README.md

 Creating Package:
 - Used the catkin_create_pkg command as outlined in the tutorial.
 This added a number of additional directories and files.
 Modified the manifest (package.xml)

+Building Package:
+- Note the building of this package was actually an instruction in Creating Package tutorial as well.
+No new files were added.
+(The build directory resides in the catkin_ws and we were instructed not to include that in our github repository.)